medo5682/Robotics/lab4/lab4Report.md

 publisher_ping
 publisher_servo

+The first publisher sends motor commands to determine the left and right wheel speed.
+The second publisher sends messages to tell Sparki to set the odometry values, which are very useful for the loop closure.
+The third publisher tells Sparki to ping, and switch to the next state as per the ping command.
+The fourth publisher tells Sparki to set the servo motor to an angle in between the values of -80 to 80 degrees.

 ### 4.Please paste the resulting final map as rendered by your code that shows all the obstacles found and mapped by your robot.
 Is there a mismatch with the provided obstacle image file (obstacles.png in the simulator)?
 If so, why?
 How could you make it better? ###

 ### 5.Do you like ROS? ###